FEMSA completes acquisition of Valora | MarketScreener

 Initiation of squeeze-out and delisting procedures for Valora shares

-MONTERREY, Mexico and MUTTENZ, Switzerland, Oct.
-10, 2022 (GLOBE NEWSWIRE) -- Fomento Económico Mexicano, S.A.B. de C.V. (“FEMSA”; BMV: FEMSAUBD.MX; FEMSAUB.MX; NYSE: FMX) today announces the settlement of its public tender offer (“Offer”) by FEMSA’s wholly-owned subsidiary Impulsora de Marcas e Intangibles, S.A. de C.V., for all publicly held registered shares of Valora Holding AG (“Valora”; SIX: VALN).
+Monterrey, Mexico / Muttenz, Switzerland, October 10, 2022 – Fomento Económico Mexicano, S.A.B. de C.V. (“FEMSA”; BMV: FEMSAUBD.MX; FEMSAUB.MX; NYSE: FMX) today announces the settlement of its public tender offer (“Offer”) by FEMSA’s wholly-owned subsidiary Impulsora de Marcas e Intangibles, S.A. de C.V., for all publicly held registered shares of Valora Holding AG (“Valora”; SIX: VALN).
 As expected, the transaction was completed successfully on October 7, 2022.

 FEMSA currently holds 97.77% of the share capital of Valora and intends to initiate a squeeze-out procedure and request the cancellation of the remaining publicly held shares.
 FEMSA further intends to delist the Valora shares from trading on SIX Swiss Exchange.